 Psychologist & Centre Director

-Dr. Williams directs the centre and helps clients with a wide variety of problems such as depression, grief, anxiety, stress, worrying, panic attacks, phobias, obsessive-compulsive disorder (OCD), social anxiety, Post Traumatic Stress Disorder (PTSD), abuse and more.
+Dr. Williams directs the centre and has been helping clients for over 25 years with a wide variety of problems such as depression, grief, anxiety, stress, worrying, panic attacks, phobias, obsessive-compulsive disorder (OCD), social anxiety, Post Traumatic Stress Disorder (PTSD), abuse and more.
 She also coaches parents to help children learn how to calm themselves when upset while also providing them with the support and connection they need.

-She works with children, teens, couples and adults using leading-edge, research-based Cognitive Behaviour Therapy (CBT) techniques.
+She works with children, teens, emerging adults, adults and couples.
+She uses leading-edge, research-based Cognitive Behaviour Therapy (CBT) techniques.
 She is a leading expert in Cognitive Behaviour Therapy (CBT) for depression and anxiety and trains clinicians across Canada in CBT.
 Susan is a Certified member of the Canadian Association of Cognitive and Behavioural Therapies (CACBT).

 With couples, she uses the leading-edge Emotion-Focussed Therapy (EFT) that helps rebuild trust and connection in relationship.

 Susan works closely with clients setting clear goals for therapy and quickly provides effective tools for her clients to use.
 Susan is an Adult and a Developmental Psychologist.
 Her knowledge of child development guides her work with children and teens.

 Susan is frequently asked to do presentations in the community to parent associations, schools, support groups, businesses, and Halton Healthcare on topics such as stress, resilience, and mindfulness meditation.